oz123/awesome-c/README.md

 # Awesome C #

 A curated list of C good stuff.
-This list contains *only* [freedom-respecting][13] code, and sellers who aren't evil for physical resources.
+This list contains *only* [open-source][13] code (as defined by the linked Open Source Definition), and sellers who aren't evil for physical resources.

 This is released under a Creative Commons-Attribution-ShareAlike license, version 4 (SPDX code ``CC-BY-SA-4.0``).
 You can find its text in the LICENSE file.